-Concerning the potential conflicts between the duties of Directors and their private interests, which are to be reported pursuant to Delegated European Regulation No. 2019/980 supplementing Regulation No. 2017/1129 and known as "Prospectus 3", each Director prepares a report each year about any potential conflicts of interest between his or her duties to L'Oréal and his or her private interests or other duties, specifically with regard to his or her other offices and positions.
+Concerning the potential conflicts between the duties of Directors and their private interests, which are to be reported pursuant to Delegated European Regulation No. 2019/980 supplementing Regulation No. 2017/1129 and known as

+Composition of the Board of Directors

+"Prospectus 3", each Director prepares a report each year about any potential conflicts of interest between his or her duties to L'Oréal and his or her private interests or other duties, specifically with regard to his or her other offices and positions.
 Based on these reports, the Board has not identified any conflict of interests at the date of their preparation.